 SHARING A COMMON CAUSE

-Homeless Souls will be installed in the Column Hall and the Hall Gallery in the museum’s East Wing.
-Several of the works are made especially for this exhibition.
-The participating artists in the exhibition are:
+Homeless Souls was presented in the Column Hall and the Hall Gallery in the museum’s East Wing.
+Several of the works were made especially for this exhibition.

 Tiffany Chung (f.
 1969, Vietnam)